zhenning/riak_wiki/pages/RiakCS/Installing-Riak-CS/Configuring-an-S3-Client.md

 verbosity = WARNING
 ```

+### Sample `.s3cfg` File for Production Use

-###Sample `.s3cfg` file to interact with Riak CS running in a production configuration
+Use `.s3cfg` configuration file example to interact with Riak CS running in a production configuration with s3cmd:

 ```
 [default]